mehedi-hridoy/EthniCart/README.md

 ⚠️ Troubleshooting composer update Issues
 If you face an error while running composer update, do the following:

-Go to your C Drive → xampp → look for the php.ini file.
+Go to your C Drive → xampp → php look for the php.ini file.

 Open php.ini in a text editor.

-Search for the line:;extension=gd
+Search for the line:
+;extension=gd

 Remove the ; at the beginning to enable the GD extension:
 ### 6. Copy the `.env` File